 Many academics are beginning to call for more complex and qualitative methods for analyzing their work and potential for future research.
 For an alternative view of the use of impact metrics in the evaluation of academic work see the Declaration on Research Assessment (DORA) initiated by the American Society for Cell Biology.

-Please contact the Educational Services Librarian or the Physical Sciences and Engineering Librarian for more information.
+Please contact the Senior Reference and Instruction Librarian or the Engineering Librarian for more information.
 We would be happy to meet with you individually, schedule workshops or present at departmental meetings if you would like more instruction in how to use these metrics.